q3769/semver-maven-plugin/README.md

 In this case, the given version `1.3.10-HOTFIX` is newer, so it is to be incremented to form the merge result.
 The intended change category of the current POM version `1.2.0-SNAPSHOT+chi.1` is `minor`, so the given version `1.3.10-HOTFIX` is incremented on its own `minor` category, resulting in `1.4.0` per SemVer spec.
+Note that the given version `1.3.10-HOTFIX`'s intended change category is `patch` but that does not matter per the merge rules, anyway.
 Lastly, the current POM version's labels (in this case `SNAPSHOT` and `chi.1`), if any exist, always stay as they are.
 Thus, for the final merged version, we have `1.4.0-SNAPSHOT+chi.1`.

 ### Verify the current POM version